alex19840101/PublicPortfolio.cs/ShopServices/readme.md

 **- Unit Tests for Busines Logic services:**
 - MsTest tests (BuyerSeviceTests, EmployeeSeviceTests);
 - using extra NuGet packages: Moq, AutoFixture, FluentAssertions (methods versions with FluentAssertions and without FluentAssertions in AuthServiceTests).

+**- Notifications:
+- Telegram (using Telegram.Bot v22.6.0 in TelegramBot.API)